Mondamin was founded in 1922 by Frank Bell, Sr. (usually known as “Chief”).

 The idea first dawned in Chief’s mind in March of ’22, and construction started on the dining room in April.
 Camp opened about the end of June with a very inexperienced director and an equally inexperienced staff of about six.
 There were 31 campers.
 Activities were hiking, riding, swimming, and canoeing.
 There were no buildings except the simple dining room and a wood stove kitchen.
 Campers and staff lived in tents.
 The eight-week fee was $150.

 During the depression of the ’30s, survival hung by a thread.
 “Chief” taught school, acted as the local postmaster, ran a country store, and traded in land.
-Camp Green Cove, our sister camp, started in 1945 at Camp Rockbrook in Brevard, and operated there under the direction of Frances Cake and then Pat Bell.
-In 1949, Green Cove moved to its present location, and in 1952 Calla Bell became director, a position which she held until 1979.
-The present director, Nancy Bell, took over in 1980.
-“Chief” directed Mondamin through 1972, when his son, Frank Bell, Jr., became director until retiring in 2013.
-Andrew Bell, Chief’s grandson, is now the director of Mondamin.
+Camp Green Cove, our sister camp, started in 1945 at Camp Rockbrook in Brevard, and operated there under the direction of Pat Bell, Chief’s daughter.
+In 1949, Green Cove moved to its present location, and in 1952 his wife Calla Bell became director.
+Their children, Frank Bell and Nancy Bell, took over in the 70’s and 80’s and operated the camps for decades.
+Now their grandchildren, Andrew Bell and Calla Bell Williamson, are the respective directors of Mondamin and Green Cove

 Fourth generation campers are now attending Mondamin.
 The two camps have a capacity of 190 each.
 Every summer 35 to 40 states and seven to 12 other countries are represented among the campers at Mondamin and Green Cove.